Newfield, New Jersey: Education

 Mary F. Janvier Elementary School with 597 students in grades K–2, Main Road School with 394 students in grades 3–4, and Caroline L. Reutter School with 406 students in grades 5–6.

 For seventh through twelfth grades, students attend the Delsea Regional School District, which also serves students from both Elk Township and Franklin Township.
 Students from Newfield attend the district as part of a sending/receiving relationship begun in September 2010 after Newfield ended its prior relationship with the Buena Regional School District.
-As of the 2018–19 school year, the regional high school district, comprised of two schools, had an enrollment of 1,661 students and 123.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
+As of the 2018–19 school year, the regional high school district, comprising??? two schools, had an enrollment of 1,661 students and 123.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
 Schools in the district (with 2018–2019 enrollment data from the National Center for Education Statistics) are Delsea Regional Middle School with 563 students in grades 7 and 8, and Delsea Regional High School with 1,047 students in grades 9–12.

 Edgarton Christian Academy is a non-denominational Christian K–8 school established in 2012.
 As of 2020 it leases a 29000 sqft space in Newfield.
 When the 76-student The Ellison School in Vineland closed in December 2019, 25 of them moved to Edgarton.
 The school is building a 50000 sqft permanent building on a 15 acre property in Buena, Atlantic County.

 Notre Dame Regional School of the Roman Catholic Diocese of Camden had one of its two campuses in Newfield, with the other in Landisville in Buena.
 The school closed in 2012.
 It had 270 students at the time of closure.
 That year remnants of the school formed the non-Catholic Edgarton Christian Academy.
 263 of the former Notre Dame students moved to Edgarton.